-If you suspect you or your child has eyelid cellulitis, contact James Tracey Eye Care in Midtown for a prompt appointment.
+If you suspect you or your child has eyelid cellulitis, contact James Tracey Eye Care in Woodcliff Lake for a prompt appointment.

 Our optometric team offers emergency eye care and treats a wide range of ocular conditions and emergencies.

 Whether you have eyelid cellulitis or another condition, we can help.
-To schedule your eye exam or learn more about our services, call James Tracey Eye Care in Midtown today!
+To schedule your eye exam or learn more about our services, call James Tracey Eye Care in Woodcliff Lake today!

 - A: No, because the eye has an effective barrier that prevents the infection from spreading to the tissues within and behind the eye.
 However, if eyelid cellulitis isn’t treated in time, it can spread to other parts of the eye, leading to a serious sight-threatening infection inside the eye, known as orbital cellulitis and long-term problems with vision.

 - A: Eye emergencies consist of eye infections, inflammations, severe allergies, pain, trauma, burns and foreign bodies in the eye.
 You should also contact your optometrist without delay if you experience a sudden increase in floaters or flashers, or any other changes in your vision.